tatey/conformist/README.md

 ### Class Schema

-Class schemas were the only schemas supported in earlier versions.
+Class schemas are explicit.
+Class schemas were the only type available in earlier versions of Conformist.

 ``` ruby
 class Citizen